Research and Innovation

 Impact and benefits

-This approach has delivered novel insights into gene function critical to biomineralisation and in selected families, associated retinal degeneration, immunological function, muscle formation or renal impairment.
+This approach has delivered novel insights into gene function critical to enamel biomineralisation and in selected families, associated other health problems.
 These discoveries translate immediately with global relevance to the care of those affected.

 We have published our findings with collaborators from over 20 countries.
 The group helped establish and promote NHS AI genetic panel testing in the United Kingdom.
 This creates the platform needed for NHS service reorganisation that will be achieved by development of clear patient pathways, better informed management choices and improved public-patient engagement and understanding.

-The approach aligns strongly with the strengths of the School in Biological Physics & Biomineralisation, Dental Materials, Digital Dentistry and Paediatric Dentistry.
+The approach aligns strongly with the strengths of the School in Paediatric Dentistry, Biological Physics & Biomineralisation, Dental Materials and Digital Dentistry.

 Background